MIT Press

-The MIT Press is a university press affiliated with the Massachusetts Institute of Technology (MIT) in Cambridge, Massachusetts (United States).
-It was established in 1962.
+The MIT Press is the university press of the Massachusetts Institute of Technology (MIT), a private research university in Cambridge, Massachusetts.
+The MIT Press publishes a number of academic journals and has been a pioneer in the open access movement in academic publishing.

 History

-The MIT Press traces its origins back to 1926 when MIT published under its own name a lecture series entitled Problems of Atomic Dynamics given by the visiting German physicist and later Nobel Prize winner, Max Born.
-Six years later, MIT's publishing operations were first formally instituted by the creation of an imprint called Technology Press in 1932.
+MIT Press traces its origins back to 1926 when MIT published a lecture series entitled Problems of Atomic Dynamics given by the visiting German physicist and later Nobel Prize winner, Max Born.
+In 1932, MIT's publishing operations were first formally instituted by the creation of an imprint called Technology Press.
 This imprint was founded by James R. Killian, Jr., at the time editor of MIT's alumni magazine and later to become MIT president.
 Technology Press published eight titles independently, then in 1937 entered into an arrangement with John Wiley & Sons in which Wiley took over marketing and editorial responsibilities.

+In 1961, the centennial of MIT's founding charter, the publisher was renamed as "The MIT Press".

 In 1962 the association with Wiley came to an end after a further 125 titles had been published.
-The press acquired its modern name after this separation, and has since functioned as an independent publishing house.
+The Press has since functioned as an independent publishing house.

 A European marketing office was opened in 1969, and a Journals division was added in 1972.
 In the late 1970s, responding to changing economic conditions, the publisher narrowed the focus of their catalog to a few key areas, initially architecture, computer science and artificial intelligence, economics, and cognitive science.

+Since then, the MIT Press has broadened the scope of its publishing activities to encompass new titles in the humanities, while retaining its strengths in science and technology.
+The Press has been a pioneer in the Open Access publishing movement, which seeks to offer unimpeded access to fresh academic research to the entire world.

-In January 2010 the MIT Press published its 9000th title, and in 2012 the Press celebrated its 50th anniversary, including publishing a commemorative booklet on paper and online.
+In January 2010, MIT Press published its 9000th title, and in 2012 the Press celebrated its 50th anniversary, including publishing a 32-page commemorative booklet on paper and online.
+In 2022 the Press celebrated its 60th anniversary, releasing a commemorative 14-panel Z-folded pamphlet on paper and online to highlight significant titles it has published over the decades.

-The press co-founded the distributor TriLiteral LLC with Yale University Press and Harvard University Press.
+MIT Press co-founded the distributor TriLiteral LLC with Yale University Press and Harvard University Press.
 TriLiteral was acquired by LSC Communications in 2018.

-In July 2020, the MIT Press transitioned its worldwide sales and distribution to Penguin Random House Publisher Services.
+In July 2020, MIT Press transitioned its worldwide sales and distribution to Penguin Random House Publisher Services.